malteranalytics/malteranalytics.github.io/_posts/2022-02-22-nba-lineups.md

 In the East, a glaring takeaway is that the Knicks have some very successful lineups at inexpensive costs, as Rose, Gibson, Burks, Toppin, and Quickly have produced a +29 rating in 89 minutes.
 Ironically their most expensive lineup with Burks, Fournier, Noel, Randle, and Barrett is sitting at a Net Rating of -20 from 63 minutes of court time.
-It's possible, however, that the more expensive lineup is going up against more expensive and better opponent lineups, thus deflating their Net Rating.
+It's possible, though, that the more expensive lineup is going up against more expensive and better opponent lineups, thus deflating their Net Rating.
 The Cavs and Hornets also show up well in the quadrant of low salaries and high Net Ratings; the latter can be attributed in large part to the star play of LaMello Ball, who sits on his rookie contract of just about $8 million.
 Conversely, the Pacers are considerably underperforming this season relative to the salaries of their lineups.